tmonks/100-days-of-code/r2-log.md

 Polished up and submitted my #freeCodeCamp Issue Tracker project.
 2 down, 3 to go on my Info Security & QA certification😊

 ![2 of 5 projects done](https://pbs.twimg.com/media/ENenRCOXUAM9pMp?format=png&name=small)

+### Day 15:
+R2/D15 #100DaysOfCode
+Got a good start on my next #freeCodeCamp project, the Personal Library.
+Set up the Glitch project, the MongoDB, and implemented express routes for posting and getting books.
+Got the first 4 of the FCC tests to pass.